-The first more influential two component memory model was introduced in 1968 by Richard memory.
+The first more influential two component memory model was introduced in 1968 by Richard Atkinson and Richard Shiffrin7).
+Their model called Multi-store model consisted of long-term and working or short-term memory model and was later improved by an additional component, the sensory memory.
 Sensory memory contains one register for each sense and serves as an short lasting bufferzone before the information can enter short-term memory.
 Short-term memory is a temporal storage for new information before it enters long-term memory, but is also used for cognitive tasks, understanding and learning.